Early Signs and Symptoms of Pancreatic Cancer

 SIGNS AND SYMPTOMS OF PANCREATIC CANCER

-Doctors may diagnose you with one or several of these symptoms without giving it a second thought.
+Doctors may diagnose you with one or several of these symptoms without a second thought.
 They will write you a prescription for anti-acid or anxiety meds and send you home.

 If you have had even a short history of these symptoms, seek immediate medical attention:

 - Stomach pain or cramps, usually in the upper stomach area below the sternum

 - Oily stools (oil rings in toilet water, also known as “fatty” stools) called”steatorrhea”